csswizardry/csswizardry.github.com/_posts/2012-02-29-pragmatic-practical-font-sizing-in-css.md

 show_taxonomy: true
 ---

 One thing I’ve been thinking a lot about lately is how to build sites properly.
 Not what we have been _told_ is proper, but what actually makes sense for us as developers.
-I recently spoke at [The Digital Barn](http://thedigitalbarn.co.uk/) on exactly this; my talk—Breaking Good Habits—dealt with how we as developers need to solve problems not only for our users and clients, but for ourselves as well.
+I recently spoke at [The Digital Barn](http://thedigitalbarn.co.uk/) on exactly this; my talk — Breaking Good Habits — dealt with how we as developers need to solve problems not only for our users and clients, but for ourselves as well.

 [Nicole Sullivan](http://twitter.com/stubbornella) has laid a lot of new foundations for us in her work on [OOCSS](http://oocss.org) and her ‘unconventional’ but absolutely spot-on approach to building websites.
 Gems like [_the media object_](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) have seriously changed how I build websites and, if you take the time to study it for yourself, I think it might just do the same for you as well.